 “If someone who isn’t ready takes it, they’ll be consumed by their subconsciousness, resulting in the loss of all rationality in some cases, death,” BongChim explained to Mujin 17 years ago.
 “So, I’ll be training myself until I have control of my subconsciousness.”

-The anime also skipped a scene where the robed cult members attempted to invite Taejin using a hologram-like “alter ego” ability.
+The anime also skipped a scene where the robed NOX members attempted to invite Taejin using a hologram-like “alter ego” ability.
 It should be noted that the Webtoon didn’t identify this mysterious cult by name until much later in the story.

 These skipped story events from the first 24 chapters provided most of the foreshadowing regarding Mori and his true identity.

 Needless to say, it’s truly puzzling that The God of High School Episode 4 then jumped into Mira’s story arc in Chapter 25 without explaining the divine pellets’ significance at all.

 Presumably, some details from these skipped chapters regarding the mystery of Taejin Jin will be adapted in later episodes.
 The God of Highschool Episode 6 introduced BongChim and The Six in an original way that also summarized the concept of Charyeok for the first time in the anime, but other than those brief cameos BongChim has largely been sidelined in the anime version.